rajivsam/KMDS/README.md

 ## ✨ Key Features

-- **Structured Logging:** Log findings from your exploratory data analysis, data representation, and modeling phases.
+- **Structured Observation Capture:** Log findings from exploration, data representation, modeling choice, and model selection stages using Python or the CLI.
-- **Knowledge Base Export:** Export your knowledge base to communicate your findings to your team or management.
-- **Integration with Generative AI:** Use generative AI tools like NotebookLM to create reports, videos, and other documentation artifacts from your exported knowledge base.
-- **Process Agnostic:** Complements process guidelines like CRISP-DM and semantic vocabularies like OpenML by capturing the "why" behind your data science tasks.
+- **Natural Language Ingestion:** Describe a finding in plain English — KMDS classifies it, extracts structured entities, and optionally logs it to the knowledge base.
+No ontology code required.
+- **Ontology-Backed Knowledge Base:** Store and reload workflow knowledge as RDF/OWL artifacts that can be shared across projects and teams.
+- **Semantic Search:** Build a vector index from your knowledge base and retrieve relevant findings with natural-language queries.
+- **LLM Search Orchestrator:** Route natural-language questions to structured KMDS search templates with automatic semantic fallback.
+- **CLI-First Usability:** Every major feature is accessible as a command-line tool — usable by developers and analysts without writing notebook code.
+- **Simple Reporting Surface:** Load observations into tabular form for review, sharing, and downstream analysis.

 ---